spinnaker/spinnaker.io/content/en/docs/setup/other_config/features/server-group-launch-settings/aws-ec2/index.md

 description: An AWS EC2 Server Group offers a number of launch setting configurations that can enhance your experience with Spinnaker.
 ---

-## Overview
-An AWS EC2 Server Group offers a number of launch setting configurations that can enhance your experience with Spinnaker.

 ### Launch Settings
 An AWS Server Group can be set up with either a launch template or a launch configuration.
 However, <b>you must enable launch templates support for all of your applications if you want to use the latest AWS features.